 A first order RC lowpass filter at the input of the ADC can serve two functions: limit the noise from input circuitry and provide isolation from ADC S/H switching.
-The LTC2274 has a very broadband S/H circuit, DC to 700MHz; it can be used in a wide range of applications; therefore, it is not possible to provide a single recommended RC filter.
+The LTC2273/LTC2272 have very broadband S/H circuits, DC to 700MHz; it can be used in a wide range of applications; therefore, it is not possible to provide a single recommended RC filter.

 Figures 3, 4a and 4b show three examples of input RC filtering at three ranges of input frequencies.
-In general it is desirable to make the capacitors as large as can be tolerated-this will help suppress random noise as well as noise coupled from the digital circuitry.
-The LTC2274 does not require any input filter to achieve data sheet specifications; however, no filtering will put more stringent noise requirements on the input drive circuitry.
+In general, it is desirable to make the capacitors as large as can be tolerated-this will help suppress random noise as well as noise coupled from the digital circuitry.
+The LTC2273/LTC2272 do not require any input filter to achieve data sheet specifications; however, no filtering will put more stringent noise requirements on the input drive circuitry.